0x57Origin/OriginLabs/Blue_Team/Detection_Logging/Ship_Linux_logs.md

 Sep 19 05:55:28 kali auditd[534152]: Init complete, auditd 4.1.2 listening for events (startup state enable) Sep 19 05:55:28 kali systemd[1]: Started auditd.service - Security Audit Logging Service.
 ```

+---

+Now the audit daemon is running, but it is not watching anything yet.
+We must give it a rule to work with.
+Same idea as the Windows lab.
+For this lab I want a `syscall` (system call) rule that will catch command execution in the terminal.

+Syscall = when a program wants the kernel to do something it just cannot do on its own, it has to ask the kernel.
+That request itself is the syscall.

+execve = execute.
+It is the system call that launches a new program, replacing the current process with the one we are running.
+Basically, if I have to simplify it really fast, it is this: every time you run a command in the terminal, execve is the syscall that actually starts it.
+That is why we will be watching execve, it will catch all the command execution.

+---